TPaige98/CapFight-Capstone-Project/README.md

 -- CapstoneProject includes all of the assets, project settings, and packages -- Diagrams and Resources includes all diagrams created and resources used for the project

+-- To Download Game, go to: [Current Build](https://github.com/TPaige98/CapFight-Capstone-Project/blob/main/PastBuilds/CurrentBuild.zip)
+-- 1. Proceed to download the zip file.
+-- 2. Extract the files when finished downloading.
+-- 3. Open the CapstoneProject.exe
+-- 4. Play and Enjoy!

 -- To access the game through WebGL, please follow this link: [CapFight](https://tpaige98.github.io/CapFight-Capstone-Project/)
+-- Note: If game is accessed through WebGL, enemy movement may break on first playthrough!
+Doesn't happen in downloadable build!

 ------------------------------------------------------------------------------------------